Preface of a Saint (1)

 -- William Blake (1757-1827)

-[Click here for the music.]
+[Click here for a video of the music.]

 After the Crucifixion, we are told, Joseph returned to Cornwall, bringing